All Episodes

 You can use specific breathing techniques where you breathe through one lung and then into the next.

-Bear in mind the dominant parts of your body that you have swap every 90 minutes.
+Bear in mind the dominant parts of your body, the two halves, swap every 90 minutes.

 It's another way of controlling your body.

-Uh one way I really like that I really loved in the early beginning, although it hurt like hell, was to put the eyes to the bridge of the nose with the eyeballs open.
+One way I really liked it, I really loved in the early beginning, although it hurt like hell, was to put the eyes to the bridge of the nose with the eyeballs open.

 That is to deliberately cross your eyes and look at the bridge of your nose.

-And when you do this, after you've achieved that, and it hurts like hell and you're in a cross-eyed state, you stay in a cross-eyed state, and then you gradually, slowly, agonizingly slowly lower your eyelids until only one quarter of your eye is exposed.
+And when you do this, after you've achieved that and it hurts like hell and you're in a cross-eyed state, you stay in a cross-side state, and then you gradually, slowly, agonizingly slowly, lower your eyelids until only one quarter of your eye is exposed.

 This technique is an extremely powerful one.